parshimers/incubator-asterixdb/README.md

 ##Support/Contact

-If you have any questions, please feel free to ask away on our mailing list, [dev@asterixdb.incubator.apache.org](mailto:dev@asterixdb.incubator.apache.org).
+If you have any questions, please feel free to ask on our mailing list, [dev@asterixdb.incubator.apache.org](mailto:dev@asterixdb.incubator.apache.org).
 Join the list by sending an email to [dev-subscribe@asterixdb.incubator.apache.org](mailto:dev-subscribe@asterixdb.incubator.apache.org)